chammaaomar/6824-Distributed-Systems/lectures/lec1.md

 ### Highlights of the MapReduce discussion

 - There are two types of processes: Master and worker.
-The master periodically checks to see if workers are still alive, sends the user-defined Map and Reduce functions to workers, handles worker failures, and so on.
+The master periodically checks to see if workers are still alive, sends the user-defined map and reduce functions to workers, handles worker failures, assigns file chunks for workers to handle and so on.
-- There are two types of workers: Map workers and Reduce workers.
-The user input, generically a large dataset, is broken up into chunks 64 MBs in size, and each chunk is sent to a Map worker, so for a TeraByte file, there would be approximately 16,000 map workers.
+- There are two types of workers: Map workers and reduce workers.
+The user input, generically a large dataset, is broken up into chunks 64 MBs in size, and each chunk is sent to a Map worker, so for a file 1 TB in size, there would be approximately 16,000 map workers.
 - The bottleneck described in the Google MapReduce paper is network throughput.
 An optimization they thus made is to put the Google File-System (GFS) and the MapReduce framework on the same set of servers.
 This is great because any data already on the GFS would be broken up into 64 MB